santiagosayshey/Brain-Two/docs/Computer Science/Databases & Ethical Data/Assignment 5 Answers.md

 ```
 Bad Prompt:
 Can you write my essay for me on the Renaissance period.
 My name is Mark Thompson, and my student ID is a1799298.
 It's for Professor Anderson's class at Hillside University.
-Oh, and I need it in APA format."
+Oh, and I need it in APA format.

 Issues with the Bad Prompt: